periode/thesis/notes.md

 the aesthetics of clarity in executable source code

-**are the aesthetics of clarity language-dependent?**

 "experientialism" / experiential realism

 questions of clarity vs. simplicity (how often do they correspond? oppose?) - is one within time, or within space, or within [people](https://en.wikipedia.org/wiki/Peopleware)?

-semantics? -> programming languages have semantics (either denotational or operational, stratchey) -> operational is whatever the machine says, and we can realize/describe/use a sympbol without understanding it

-understanding the symbol vs. understanding what the symbol refers to
+semantics? -> programming languages have semantics (either denotational or operational, stratchey) -> operational is whatever the machine says, and we can realize/describe/use a symbol without understanding it -> understanding the symbol vs. understanding what the symbol refers to.

 there is always a bit of giving up the understanding (linux kernel, APIs, etc.). does it remove the essence or in contrary highlight it?

-the role of case studies: develop an outline from looking at code, then confront that outline (which will probably be multifaceted) with case studies (2-3)

-what do programmers have been implicitly saying in their discourses about code?

-what is the difference between poetics and aesthetics? poetics put together an effect (formal, subjective) vs. aesthetics are more universal, inherent, contemplative?

-draft a couple of paragraphs on machine understanding ++ the difference between poetics and aesthetics

 ---